Home

 By Creative Primary Literacy

-A William Shakespeare Escape Room activity.
-Ideal for fifth grade or sixth grade, the activity is perfect for group work, a Shakespeare project, team-building activities or for a fun, engaging and interactive lesson.
-The activity can be used in English class as it incorporates some ELA skills or in Social Studies.
+Ideal for fifth grade or sixth grade, the activities are perfect for group work, starting a new ancient history topic, team-building activities or for fun, engaging and interactive lessons.
+The activities can be used in English also as they incorporate some ELA skills, or in Social Studies.

 ⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻

-In Task 1 students will read an informational text about William Shakespeare and then find their way through a maze by answering true or false comprehension questions.
+In Task 1 of each activity students will read an informational text and then find their way through a maze by answering true or false comprehension questions.
 If they answer the questions correctly they will reveal their first word.

 In Task 2 students will use the same informational text to complete a crossword puzzle.
 Within the puzzle there are several hidden letters which will need to be unscrambled on the completion of the puzzle to reveal the second word.